-The prop is displayed as a node on the Subject tab on the left of the Shogun Live window, under Props.
+The prop is displayed as a node on the Tracking panel on the right of the Shogun Live window, under Props.

-- To save or remove a prop from the current scene, on the Subject tab, right-click the prop and then click the relevant option.
+- To rename or to remove a prop from the current scene, in the Tracking panel, right-click the prop and then click the relevant option.
 (You can also double-click on the prop to rename it.)

 After you have saved props, you can import them into subsequent takes as required.

-Note that in addition to creating simple, single-segment props, you can also import both simple props and more complex, multi-segment props by clicking the Import Props button at the top of the Subject panel:
+Note that in addition to creating simple, single-segment props, you can also import both simple props and more complex, multi-segment props by clicking the Import Subject button at the top of the Tracking panel.